Ngram Prompt Lookup Decoding

 An alternative approach based on Jacobi iteration can solve all of this nonlinear system in parallel as follows:

-• Calculate new y values for each equation with the previous y
+values for each equation with the previous - Update

-• Repeat this process until a certain stopping condition is achieved (e.g., y=y)
+with the new values - Repeat this process until a certain stopping condition is achieved (e.g.,

 This process is illustrated below for easier understanding.
 Jacobi decoding can guarantee solving all variables in at most steps (i.e., the same number of steps as autoregressive decoding) because each step guarantees at least the very first token is correctly decoded.
 Sometimes, multiple tokens might converge in a single iteration, potentially reducing the overall number of decoding steps.
 For example, as shown below, Jacobi decoding predicts and accepts two tokens, "computer" and "scientist," in a single step.